CharlesGodwin/pymagnum/docs/installation.rst

 | ``sudo pip install --upgrade pymagnum``

 If you are using Python 3.11 or higher, you may be greeted by ``error: externally-managed-environment``.
-You can install ``pymagnum`` in a virtual environment to avoid this message, but then you can only use magnum program when you enable this virtualenv first.
+You can install ``pymagnum`` in a virtual environment to avoid this message, but then you can only use magnum program when you enable this virtual environment first.
 If you want to ignore this annoyance, you can just add the ``--break-system-packages`` flag and go on with your day.

 If you want to check which version is have installed on your system, run this command: